treangenlab/radmicrobes/session3/README.md

 #### Example 1 - Species identification

-A colleague has sent you a fasta file letting you know that he believes that he has a bacterial assembly, but has no idea as to what it is.
-While you are curious as to why the colleague doesn't know what bacterial species it is, you say no problem, Dr. Keith Jolley has created a very simple python script that queries fasta assemblies against the ribosomal Multilocus Sequence Type (rMLST) database through the PubMLST RESTful API using the ```curl``` command.
+A colleague has sent you bacterial genome assemblies in fasta file format and wants you to determine what bacterial species it is.
+We are now going to leverage the PubMLST API tool with a very simple python script that Dr. Keith Jolley, [one of the primary developers of BIGSdb](https://doi.org/10.1186/1471-2105-11-595), wrote that queries fasta assemblies against the ribosomal Multilocus Sequence Type (rMLST) database through the PubMLST RESTful API using the ```curl``` command.

 ```
 cd ~/radmicrobes/session3/Scripts